Shoes and Orthotics

 - The heel should be no higher than 1.5 inches.

 A normal wearing pattern of the sole of your shoe from walking starts from the middle to outside of the heel and moves toward to the middle of your forefoot.

 - When examining your shoes you notice unequal wear.
 Like the tires of a car, your shoes wear and tear will reflect your alignment.
 If you don’t already have foot problems, you may eventually experience it.

-- When examining your feet you may have a high, medium, low or no arch in non-weight bearing position which is all fine.
-The problem is if you notice that when weight bearing your arch flattens.
+- When examining your feet you may have a high, medium, low or no arch in a non-weight bearing position which is all fine.
+The problem is if you notice that when weight-bearing your arch flattens.